Your Prescription Drug Costs Depend on Where You Live and Who's Paying

 7.5%

-The data comes from the Commonwealth Fund's analysis of Medicare administrative data, pharmacy claims and beneficiary surveys.
-While Part D is federally administered, state-level factors including pharmacy competition, supplemental coverage rates and cost-sharing assistance programs create substantial variation in what beneficiaries pay out-of-pocket and their share of total drug costs.
+The data comes from the Commonwealth Fund's analysis of Medicare administrative records, pharmacy claims and beneficiary surveys.
+Part D is federally administered, but state-level factors (pharmacy competition, supplemental coverage rates and cost-sharing assistance programs) drive large variation in what beneficiaries pay out-of-pocket and their share of total drug costs.

 Cash Prices: 56-Point Geographic Spread

-GoodRx analyzed prices available through its discount program for the 500 most commonly prescribed medications across 30 major U.S. cities and 70,000 pharmacies in 2024.
-The results show a 56-percentage-point spread from most to least expensive markets.
+GoodRx analyzed prices through its discount program for the 500 most commonly prescribed medications across 30 major U.S. cities and 70,000 pharmacies in 2024.
+The data shows a 56-point spread from the most to least expensive markets.

 Denver ranks cheapest at 37% below the national average.
-Houston and Dallas run 26% and 17% below average.
+Houston and Dallas run 26% and 17% below.
 Atlanta, Tampa and Orlando range from 12% to 21% below.

 Little Rock ranks most expensive at 19% above average.
 New Orleans and New York City both run 18% above.
 Milwaukee, Lexington, Los Angeles and San Francisco exceed the national average by 9% to 16%.

-Texas cities cluster at the low end (Houston 26% below, Dallas 17% below), suggesting state-level factors like pharmacy competition drive regional differences.
-California cities cluster at the high end (Los Angeles 13% above, San Francisco 9% above), though San Diego sits closer to the benchmark at 8% above.
+Texas cities cluster at the low end (Houston 26% below, Dallas 17% below), pointing to state-level factors like pharmacy competition as drivers of regional differences.
+California cities cluster at the high end (Los Angeles 13% above, San Francisco 9% above), though San Diego sits closer to average at 8% above.

 Least Expensive Cash Prescription Prices